 What is Marketing Automation?

-Marketing automation is software that enables marketers to automate repetitive tasks across different channels by predefining a set of rules or conditions that trigger specific actions (e.g. sending an email or adding a contact to a certain email list).
+Marketing automation is software that enables marketers to automate repetitive tasks across different channels by predefining a set of rules or conditions that trigger specific actions (e.g. sending an email or adding a contact to a certain email list, which is also known as email marketing automation).
 These predefined scenarios are called “marketing automation workflows.”

 Table of Contents:

 Marketing automation is one of the fastest growing tools in terms of adoption among digital marketers because of its ability to scale important one-to-one communications and marketing tasks without any technical skills.